 - Black is in check by f6 rook.

-- It is clear from the position of the board that white’s pieces are more developed compared to black’s.
+- It is clear from the position of the board that white pieces are more developed compared to black.

-- Notice how black’s knight, bishop and rook are lying still on their original squares.
+- Notice how black’s knights, bishop, and rook are lying still on their original squares.

 - Despite having pieces black could not take its advantage simply because it was not developed.

-Now coming to the current position black is in check so it will try to save its king by the best possible way, right?
+Now coming to the current position black is in check so it will try to save its king in the best possible way, right?

 Here black’s king is attacked by two rooks on f6 and e3 and also by the bishop on a2.
 So it is very hard for its king to defend.

 And do you know after several series of moves ultimately white wins the game! ( Not discussing all the remaining moves further because we are learning about developing the pieces so it is better to summarize this game here, right? )

 So this was the illustration that showed how important it is to develop the pieces in chess.
 Now let’s discuss the three points that we talked about earlier.

 A space advantage in chess is simply how many portions of the chessboard is in your control.